 Senior Wellness Package

 Our Senior Annual Wellness Package has been created to encourage and allow our clients to provide quality comprehensive medical care for their beloved seniors.
-The package is $175.00 and includes a complete physical exam, vaccinations, annual dewormer and laboratory blood, urine and fecal tests.
+The package includes a complete physical exam, vaccinations, annual dewormer and laboratory blood, urine and fecal tests.

 - Comprehensive Physical Exam